 For additional information regarding this degree, contact the Degree Program Mentor.

-Jessica Isaacs

-Professor

-405-382-9209

-j.isaacs@sscok.edu

-Division Office: 405-382-9561
+Susan Walker Assistant Professor 405-382-9235 s.walker@sscok.edu Division Office: 405-382-9561

 The objective of the Liberal Studies Associate in Arts is to prepare students for transfer to a bachelor's degree granting institution.